MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-setup-locations.md

 However, you can choose to set up just one zone and to organise your warehouse according to bins alone.
 For more information, see [Setting Up Warehouse Management](warehouse-setup-warehouse.md).

 ## <a name="default-dimensions-for-locations"></a>Default Dimensions for Locations

-You set default dimensions for a location on the **Location Card** page by choosing **Location**, and then **Dimensions**.
-The location's default dimensions are copied to journals and documents when you specify the location on a line, but you can delete or change the dimension on the line if needed.
-You can require that people specify dimensions for specific locations before they can post an entry.
-You can also include location dimension values in **Default Dimension Priorities** and **Dimension Combinations** for combinations of priority and dimension rules.
+You set default dimensions for a location on the **Location Card** page by choosing **Dimensions**.
+Afterward, the location's default dimensions are assigned to documents when you choose the location on a line.
+If needed, you can delete or change the dimension on the line.
+In the **Value Posting** field, you can require people to specify dimensions for locations before they can post an entry.
+If you want to allow people to choose only certain dimension valuess, you can specify those in the **Allowed Values Filter** field.
+You can also include location dimension values on the **Default Dimension Priorities** page, and for combinations of priority and dimension rules on the **Dimension Combinations** page.

 ## <a name="see-related-training-at-microsoft-learn"></a>See related training at [Microsoft Learn](/learn/modules/trade-set-up-dynamics-365-business-central/)